-Xfinity has got you covered with the NBC channel for the Super Bowl, as well as over 185 other channels for you and the family.
+Comcast Xfinity has got you covered with the FOX channel for watching Jalen Hurts' magic, and over 185 other channels for you and the family.

-Xfinity is the best cable TV provider because it’s widely available across the country, fairly-priced for the number of channels your receive, and has a great DVR to record loads of sporting events.
+Xfinity is the best cable TV provider because it’s widely available across the country, reasonably priced for the number of channels your receive, and has a great DVR to record loads of sporting events.

 But first, record the Super Bowl.
-We know you'll pay attention to Joe Burrow making passes to Ja'Marr Chase, but we know how loud the family can get during the impressive SB commercials.
+Of course you'll be paying attention to the game because you put some money on it, but we know how loud the family can get during the impressive SB commercials.